RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### qnode_keys

-    - List of qnode keys to connect.
-If not provided or empty all qnode_keys will be connected.
-If not empty must have at least 2 elements.
+    - Two qnode keys to connect.

     - Acceptable input types: list.

-    - This is not a required parameter and may be omitted.
+    - This is a required parameter.

     - `['n01', 'n02']` and `[]` are examples of valid inputs.